Wasserwecken/genericVector/README.md

 # GenericVector
-Private case study about multidimensional vector arithmetic and how they interact on operations by dimensional diffrences.
+Case study about multidimensional vector arithmetic and how they interact on operations by dimensional diffrences.

 ## Features
 - Wraps most functions of the Math class, like Abs(), Sin(), Max(), etc.